VIDEO - Bull boards a bus forcing passenger to flee - National Daily Press

-Passengers fled in terror after a bull managed to board a bus.
+Passengers fled in terror as two bulls attacked a bus – with one able to get inside.

 Footage captured the farm animal inside the Jaipur City Transport Services Limited in Rajasthan, India, yesterday (10).